gferreira/fb-variable-spacing/docs/_topics/install.md

 {: .card-text }
 </div>

-The `VariableSpacing` Python module contains various functions to create and edit spacing states in UFO fonts.
+The `VariableSpacingLib` Python module contains various functions to create and edit spacing states in UFO fonts.
 The functions can be used in any Python environment alongside [FontParts](#).

 To use the module outside of RoboFont, you can copy the file `variableSpacingLib.py` into the same repository as your script, so you can simply import the functions into your code: